The Energy Future

 The Correas have developed several power-generation technologies:

 • the patented Pulsed Abnormal Glow Discharge (PAGD) plasma reactor, which produces excess energy by setting up a resonance between accelerated electron plasma and local etheric energy;

 • the HYBORAC energy converter, which taps the latent heat of a Faraday cage and can supply heat, mechanical work and electricity around the clock using solar, atmospheric and geologic sources of etheric energy;

 • the patented self-sustaining aether motor, which extracts etheric energy from Faraday cage-like enclosures or resonant cavities, living beings, the ground, vacuums and atmospheric antennas.

 Paulo and Alexandra Correa holding PAGD reactors in their laboratory.

-The Correas say that their PAGD technology has been ready for commercialization for well over 10 years.
+The Correas say that their PAGD technology has been ready for commercialization for a decade or two.
 Yet despite intense efforts, ‘no sponsor has come forth to help this technology come to fruition.
 Ecologist movements have been silent on the technology.
 Politicians, governments and their granting agencies have refused to become involved unless total control is given to them.’